 Where should I start?
 Two of my girlfriends at the crisis centre moved out with their kids early July.
 Their departure completely transformed the atmosphere here, and not in a good way.
 Hannah missed her playmates, while I missed rubbing elbows with Shabnam and Samara in our shared kitchen.
 We used to hang out and play board games after our kids have gone to bed.
 Those days are gone.

-Even earlier in June, my friend Julian fly all that way to visit me in Denmark.
+Earlier in June, my friend Julian flew all that way to visit me in Denmark.
 I had expected us to have nothing but fun, but that was not so.
-It was stressful when I had to repeatedly communicate my boundaries surrounding my finances.
-It was confusing when his actions did not match his words.
+It was stressful when I had to repeatedly communicate my boundaries surrounding finances.
+It was confusing when his actions did not match his words...
 I did not need that.
 But so I learn.
 I learnt that Julian is a good friend, but I need better friends.

 Also thanks to this women's group, I have now got a mentor.
 Her name is Helene.
 We meet every other week, which is kind of nice.
 I have been to her house twice, and I bring fruit each time.
 Oranges and mangoes.
-Who knows what might be next?
-It was watermelon that we both brought to the beach the last time we saw each other.
+We both brought watermelon to the beach the last time we saw each other.
 It is lovely to have someone to go to the beach with.
 Someone to get to know.

 I also got to meet another group of people.
 It was pure serendipity, how I returned to church again.
-They were having a church camp in the neighbourhood that the crisis centre is in.
-They happened to make too much taco soup and nachos that evening, so someone posted on our neighbourhood's Facebook group.
+They were having a church camp in my current neighbourhood.
+They happened to have made too much taco soup and nachos that evening, so someone posted in our neighbourhood's Facebook group.
 'Come and join us,' it read.
-I had just been to the beach with Helene that day, when I saw the post 30 minutes before dinner time.
+I had just been to the beach with Helene earlier that day, It was thirty minutes before dinner time.
 I hopped onto my bike and rode for about 7 minutes to our daily bread.
-Or nachos.
-Whatever floats your boat.
+Or more like nachos.

 Apart from rekindling my relationship with God, the next most exciting news is that I am going to move out of the crisis centre really soon.
 I have found an apartment for Hannah and I to call home.
-It is in a charming neighbourhood, in an old brewhouse that has been now converted to lodging.
-The outside is painted a salmon pink shade, which I absolutely adore!
+It is in a charming neighbourhood, in an old brewery that has been now converted to apartments.
+The outside is painted salmon pink, which I absolutely adore.
 I once said to my ex-husband that I wish we could paint our future house in that colour.
 He shot it down cold.
 But now I am going to live in a salmon pink house of my choosing and there is nothing he can do about it.
+Ha!

 |This is my colour y'all.|

-There is an entrance to the forest just in the backyard of the old brewhouse.
+There is an entrance to the forest just in the backyard.
 How idyllic!
 The building also happens to be the very last one on that road.
-So I need not worry if cars would come and go and run into Hannah, if she rides her bike or scooter outside.
+So I need not worry if cars would come and go.
+If they would run into Hannah, when she rides her bike or scooter outside.

 If it all goes according to plan, I will receive the keys to our new home in two weeks' time.
-I have so much to see to, such as getting Hannah a place in her new nature kindergarten and thrift shopping for furniture.
-I have just bought fire lamps today, in used condition, that I am damn well in love with.
+I have so much to see to, like getting Hannah a place in her new nature kindergarten and thrift shopping for furniture.
+I have just bought four lamps today.
+I'm in love.
 I can't wait to decorate my home exactly how I would like it.

 Below are some pictures that I have taken in June, at the CulturArte festival.
 It was around the time my friend Julian came to visit.
 He has sent me a poem recently, by John O' Donohue, titled 'For a New Home'.
 I have written parts of the poem down on a piece of A3 watercolour paper with blue and orange markers.
-I am going to hang it up on the wall in my entry.
+The plan is to hang it up on the wall in my entry.

 Here is the poem: